GAIN Capital Australia Pty Ltd

 How CI holds personal information

-longer needed for any of the purposes described above, and we are not required by or under an Australian law to retain the information, we will take reasonable steps to securely destroy your personal information or to ensure that the information is de-identified.
+We may need to retain your personal information for a significant period of time.
+However, if we consider that your personal information is no longer needed for any of the purposes described above, and we are not required by or under an Australian law to retain the information, we will take reasonable steps to securely destroy your personal information or to ensure that the information is de-identified.

 CI may disclose personal information to overseas recipients and other entities